-"3.10.
-"Bumper test area" means the frontal surface of the bumper limited by two longitudinal vertical planes intersecting the corners of the bumper and moved 66 mm parallel and inboard of the corners of the bumpers. the front vehicle fascia between the left and right corner of bumper as defined in paragraph 3.13., minus the areas covered by the distance of 42 mm inboard of each corner of bumper.
-This distance is to be set from the most outboard point with a flexible tape held tautly along the outer surface of the vehicle."
+"3.11.
+"Bumper test area" means the frontal surface of the bumper limited by two longitudinal vertical planes intersecting the corners of the bumper and moved 66 mm parallel and inboard of the corners of the bumpers. either the front vehicle fascia between the left and right corner of bumper as defined in paragraph 3.14., minus the areas covered by the distance of 42 mm inboard of each corner of bumper, with this distance to be set from the most outboard point with a flexible tape held tautly along the outer surface of the vehicle, or the outermost ends of the bumper beam as defined in paragraph 3.9. (see Figure 5D), whichever area is wider."